 All students receive an Oklahoma City University email account that they are responsible for activating and maintaining.
-Access to this account is available on the internet from any location and will never expire.
+Access to this account is available through a web browser and most email applications.
+It will never expire for current students or those who graduate from the university.
 The student email account is the official correspondence for the following: